 Pros of a Pavé Setting

-The biggest pro of choosing a pavé style setting is the sparkle!
-The added diamonds on the band allow more light to be reflected off your ring which makes it more dazzling to the eye.
+The biggest pro of choosing a pavé engagement ring setting is the sparkle!
+The added diamonds on the band allow more light to be reflected off your engagement ring which makes it more dazzling to the eye.
 Adding pavé to a solitaire setting can add an extra touch of glamour, without breaking the bank.
 And adding a pavé style halo to encircle your center stone will make your diamond appear larger.
-If you’re looking to add some more sparkle to your ring (and who isn’t) the pavé is the way to go.
+If you’re looking to add some more sparkle to your ring (and who isn’t) the pavé style is the way to go.

 Cons of a Pavé Setting

-It is important to note that although beautiful, the pavé design does come with some extra maintenance.
+It is important to note that although beautiful, the pavé engagement ring design does come with some extra maintenance.
 Because the stones are set with prongs, they’ll need to be tightened over time to avoid the diamonds falling out of the band.
 If you live an active lifestyle, this more delicate style should be worn with caution.
 With all engagement rings, you should be cautious when wearing your ring to make sure you keep it in tip-top shape but know that some styles are more fragile than others.
 Also, because the diamonds are secured with these raised beads, the band will not be as smooth as a channel setting would be.
 If this is something you think will bother you, we recommend going with something like our Petite Windsor Ring that features channel-set accent diamonds.

-Another con of choosing a pavé style setting is that it is much harder to resize.
+Another con of choosing a pavé engagement ring is that it is much harder to resize.
 Little changes done to the band can damage the delicate prongs that hold the small diamonds in place.
 If you are looking at a pavé style band, we highly recommend knowing your ring size before purchasing, to avoid any trouble with resizing later on.
 In general, you want to avoid resizing, but with some styles, it is easier than others.
-And remember, if you do need resizing done on your new engagement ring, Clean Origin offers a 100-day complimentary resizing policy.
+And remember, if you do need resizing done on your new pave engagement ring, Clean Origin offers a 100-day complimentary resizing policy.

 Celebrities with Pavé Settings

-There’s no wonder why pavé settings are popular among many brides, in fact, many celebrities have been known to wear this style as well!
+There’s no wonder why pavé engagement rings are popular among many brides, in fact, many celebrities have been known to wear this style as well!
 Rosie Huntington-Whiteley was given a stunning, 5 carat round diamond with a micro-pavé band.
 Blake Lively has an incredible 12-carat oval-cut diamond with a micro-pavé band, given by husband Ryan Renolds.
 And Sofia Vergara wears a beautiful 7-carat cushion-cut diamond with a micro-pavé halo.
 These are definitely what you would call #ringgoals.